udexon/Homoiconism/Q23_Phos_Smashlet.md

 We use the name Phos as it rhymes with Forth, and it means "light" in Greek.

+#### _One Token At A Time_ or _One Line At A Time_?

+Acute readers may notice the difference in the title of the article and the introduction where we stated _"one token at a time"_ and _"one line at a time"_.

+They are not contradictory.

+_Token_, in the modern (i.e. after Forth) definition, refers to the output of the C function `strtok()`, where a line of text, with words separated by delimiters are broken into words.
+Incidentally, _word_ is the original term in the Forth programming language which became _token_ in programming languages after C.

 <hr>

 Stack Machine Shell Language Engine Terminal (Smashlet)